Logiqx/gps-guides/devices/locosys/gw-52/first-impressions.md

 ### INTERPRETATION

 The nature of the physics, electronics and mathematics relating to GPS technology dictates that the accuracy of an individual readings will decrease when sampling rate is increased.
-This appears to be evident in the GW-52 when the logging is changed from 1Hz to 5Hz.
+This appears to be evident in the GW-52 when the logging is changed from 1 Hz to 5 Hz.

 To rule out the possibility of chop being a cause for inaccuracies (or indeed the track being an accurate representation of bouncing over chop) a further test recording was done in a car.
 It showed the same differences in mSDOP values and the same jagged traces even on smooth roads.